-A new paper by 22 international scientists describes the need for better predictive models based on detailed understandings of how the biosphere reacted in the past to conditions like climate change and human population growth to help future scientists better decipher how the biosphere will change as the result of the continued expansion of human activity on our planet.
+A new paper by 22 international scientists describes the need for better predictive models based on detailed understandings of how the biosphere reacted in the past to conditions like climate change and human population growth to help future scientists better decipher how the biosphere will change as a result of the continued expansion of human activity on our planet.

-Berkeley — A prestigious group of scientists from around the world is warning that population growth, widespread destruction of natural ecosystems, and climate change may be driving Earth toward an irreversible change in the biosphere, a planet-wide tipping point that would have destructive consequences absent adequate preparation and mitigation.
+A prestigious group of scientists from around the world is warning that population growth, widespread destruction of natural ecosystems, and climate change may be driving Earth toward an irreversible change in the biosphere, a planet-wide tipping point that would have destructive consequences absent adequate preparation and mitigation.

 “It really will be a new world, biologically, at that point,” warns Anthony Barnosky, professor of integrative biology at the University of California, Berkeley, and lead author of a review paper appearing in the June 7 issue of the journal Nature.
-“The data suggests that there will be a reduction in biodiversity and severe impacts on much of what we depend on to sustain our quality of life, including, for example, fisheries, agriculture, forest products and clean water.
+“The data suggests that there will be a reduction in biodiversity and severe impacts on much of what we depend on to sustain our quality of life, including, for example, fisheries, agriculture, forest products, and clean water.
 This could happen within just a few generations.”

 UC Berkeley professor Tony Barnosky explains how an increasing human population, coupled with climate change, could irreversibly alter Earth’s ecosystem.
 (Video produced by Roxanne Makasdjian)